Overview frequency principle/spectral bias in deep learning: Introduction

 \subsection{Frequency principle}

-To visualize or characterize the training process in frequency domain, it requires a Fourier transform of the training data.
+To visualize or characterize the training process in frequency domain requires a Fourier transform of the training data.
 However, the Fourier transform of high-dimensional data suffers from the curse of dimensionality and the visualization of high-dimensional data is difficult.
-Alternatively, one can study the problem of one-dimensional synthetic data.
-A series of experiments on synthetic low-dimensional data show that
+Alternatively, one can study the problem of one-dimensional synthetic data. \black{A series of experiments on synthetic low-dimensional data show that the DNN training follows a frequency principle (F-Principle) \citep{xu_training_2018,xu2019frequency,zhang2021linear}, that is,}

-\begin{changemargin}{0.5cm}{0.5cm}\emph{DNNs often fit target functions from low to high frequencies during the training.} \end{changemargin} This implicit frequency bias is named as frequency principle (F-Principle) \citep{xu_training_2018,xu2019frequency,zhang2021linear} or spectral bias \citep{rahaman2018spectral} and can be robustly observed no matter how overparameterized DNNs are.
+\begin{changemargin}{0.5cm}{0.5cm}\emph{DNNs often fit target functions from low to high frequencies during the training.} \end{changemargin} This implicit frequency bias is also called spectral bias \citep{rahaman2018spectral} and can be robustly observed no matter how overparameterized DNNs are.
 More experiments on real datasets are designed to confirm this observation \citep{xu2019frequency}.
 It is worthy to note that the frequency used here is a response frequency characterizing how the output is affected by the input.
 This frequency is easy to be confused in imaging classification problems.
 For example, in MNIST dataset, the frequency domain is also 784-dimensional but not 2-dimensional, i.e., the frequency of the classification function but not the image frequency w.r.t.
 2-dimensional space.